-During monthly attendance collection we will inquire with the teachers and administrators any reports of social harms from students.
-We will also be monitoring social harms through our qualitative research and local community forums.
+We will monitor social harms through our qualitative research and local community forums.

 Risks to subjects will be minimized by: 1) training of staff in the ethical conduct of research; 2) strict protection of confidentiality through detailed SOPs and on-site monitoring; 3) close monitoring of social harms with appropriate IRB reporting; and 4) referral to appropriate counseling and treatment services when necessary.